 Since we made the texture a smart object, we can double-click the Blur Gallery setting and adjust it!

 Let’s change the settings to Blur: 26p x and a Light Bokeh of 38%.
-Then we can slide the Light Range toggle to the left, placing it underneath the word “Range.”
+Then we can slide the Light Range toggle to the left, placing it under the word “Range.”
 Hit OK.

 Let’s repeat that step one more time, duplicating the Matrix 11 texture again, but setting it to Screen at 65% Opacity.